 location of Edlitz, a sizable number of marriages took place within the

-one indigenes Croatian-speaking person living in town.
+was only one indigenous Croatian-speaking person living in town.
 There were a few

 non-native, Croatian-speaking individuals in the village which came about through